Key Takeaways

 This approach reduces defensiveness while clearly communicating the impact of their behavior.

-3. Stay Calm and Don’t Take the Bait
+3. Stay Calm & Don’t Take the Bait

 Passive-aggressive behavior often aims to provoke an emotional reaction that will justify further criticism or victim-playing.
 When you remain calm in the face of provocations, you disrupt this pattern.